cocos/cocos-docs/en/editor/publish/ios/build-options-ios.md

 This option is useful when using CocoaPods or when you want to persist modifications to the Xcode project.
 Without selecting this option, the modifications made by `pod install` will be overwritten with each build.
 With this option selected, you don't have to worry about the modifications being overwritten.

->**Note:** If this option is selected, subsequent changes to the configuration will not update the Xcode project.
+> **Note**: If this option is selected, subsequent changes to the configuration will not update the Xcode project.

 ## Orientation